thunderheadone/one-sdk-ios/README.md

 ```

 *Note:*
 - This functionality only works in iOS 9 and 10.

 ### Ability to whitelist identity transfer links

 The SDK will append a `one-tid` url parameter to all links opened from a mobile app.
-If you would like to limit this behaviour, for the SDK to only append a `one-tid` to a specific set of links, you can whitelist the links to which the SDK should append a `one-tid` by calling the method `whitelistIdentityTransferLinks` and passing your links as shown below:
+If you would like to limit this behavior, for the SDK to only append a `one-tid` to a specific set of links, you can whitelist the links to which the SDK should append a `one-tid` by calling the method `whitelistIdentityTransferLinks` and passing your links as shown below:

 Swift:
 ```swift